tudelft-cda-lab/xai-pipeline/README.md

-# explainable-ai-pipeline
+# Explainable-AI-pipeline
-Pipeline for running XAI experiments (supporting repo for the XAI SoK at Euro S&P '23)
+Pipeline for running XAI experiments (supporting repo for the XAI SoK at `Euro S&P '23`)

 This is a modular XAI pipeline in Python (since it has in-built support for many popular models and explainers).
 The pipeline has three components: